FriendsOfEpub/blitz-tasks/README.md

 It makes sense to provide this option since you may remove `links`, `scripts`, etc. during the `sanitize` task.
 Note `default` will run this script immediately after `init` in order to save some useless processing – especially image optim and minification.

+## Recipes

+We have [a couple of guides](recipes/readme.md) demonstrating how to use these scripts in config files addressing more specific workflow issues.
+Do not hesitate to add yours!

 ## Advanced Usage

 Blitz Tasks makes each one of its scripts available if you don’t want to run the default.
 Note you must `gulp init` before running those scripts.